xpqz/cultivations/contents/InDepth.md

-# Operators in depth
+# Deep dives

-In this chapter, we'll dive deeper into some of the more complex operators, showing how they are used in practice.
+In this chapter, we'll dive deeper into some of the more complex functions and operators, showing how they are used in practice.